-If a teacher candidate is absent from practicum and does not notify the associate teacher and/or school office prior to the start of the school day, the associate teacher is asked to notify the Practicum Office (ptompio.orgoverseight or 705-474-3450 ext.
+If a teacher candidate is absent from practicum and does not notify the associate teacher and/or school office prior to the start of the school day, the associate teacher is asked to notify the Practicum Office (ptoffice@nipissingu.ca or 705-474-3450 ext.
 4555) as soon as possible.